MarvelcoOGFN/MGS/README.md

 ### MGS is a "universal" Chapter 2 gameserver made for people who would like to start their own gs but are not skilled enough to start from scratch

-### This gs has been tested on s11,s12,s13,s15 it can be used for all the chapter 2 seasons
+### This gs has been tested on s11,s12,s13,s15 it can be used for all the chapter 2 seasons (might work on ch1)
-(It might need minor modifications depending on the SDK you use and if the season has a unique way to work)

 ## Features